Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 1. GOOD NIGHT SLEEP

-We all know it all too well... with all the stress of everyday life and trying to juggle work, family and leisure time, we often forget to sleep (enough).
-The importance of sleep and especially the importance of sleeping at least 7-9 hours a day has been proven in more than one study and documented by the National Sleep Foundation.
-Of course, the number of hours of sleep required varies from person to person and from age to age.
+We all know it too well... with all the daily stress and the attempt to juggle work, family, and leisure, we often forget to get enough sleep.
+The importance of sleep, and especially the importance of sleeping at least 7-9 hours a day, has been proven in numerous studies and confirmed by the National Sleep Foundation.
+Of course, the required amount of sleep varies from person to person, as well as from age to age.

-During sleep, the psyche and body are relieved.
-Sleep is a basic and essential need.
-According to Planet-Wissen, the pineal gland in the brain is responsible for signaling to the body that we need a break by releasing melatonin.
-The most important are the REM and deep sleep phases.
-REM stands for rapid eye movement, a phase of sleep in which our brain works at full speed, comparable to the waking state, and we therefore dream clearly and vividly.
-Many sleep researchers assume that in the REM phase, emotional sensory impressions in particular, but also information, are processed.
-The deep sleep phase is the phase of deepest physical relaxation.
-The world reports that too little sleep can massively impair a person's performance, attention and cognitive abilities.
-In general, sleep deprivation can lead to a higher risk of obesity , type 2 diabetes and increased mortality.
-Scientists at the University of Bonn and King's College London have discovered that just 24 hours without sleep can cause schizophrenic-like symptoms.
-But too much sleep can also pose health risks.
+During sleep, the psyche & The body is relieved.
+Sleep is a basic need and indispensable.
+According to Planet Wissen, the pineal gland in the brain is responsible for signaling to the body, via melatonin release, that we need a break.
+The REM and deep sleep phases are the most important.
+REM stands for Rapid Eye Movement, a phase of sleep in which our brain works at full capacity, comparable to the waking state, and we therefore dream clearly and vividly.
+Many sleep researchers assume that during the REM phase, primarily emotional sensory impressions, but also information, are processed.
+The deep sleep phase is the phase of the deepest physical relaxation.
+The world reports that too little sleep can massively impair a person's performance, attention, and cognitive abilities.
+In general, sleep deprivation can lead to a higher risk of...
+Obesity, Sleep deprivation can lead to type 2 diabetes and increased mortality.
+Scientists from the University of Bonn and King's College London have found that even after 24 hours without sleep, schizophrenic-like symptoms can be triggered.
+However, too much sleep can also pose health risks.

 What now!?

-The best thing to do is to always listen to your own body and the signals it sends.
+The best approach is always to listen to your own body and the signals it sends.
 A routine helps you find a good rhythm.
-Heartbeat, breathing and digestion: these and most other processes in our body follow a natural rhythm.
+Heartbeat, breathing, and digestion: these and most other processes in our body follow a natural rhythm.
 It is controlled by our internal clock.
-It is essentially subject to the alternation of day and night - and thus light and darkness.
+This is essentially governed by the cycle of day and night—and thus light and darkness.
 Chronobiology, the study of our temporal processes, calls this the circadian rhythm.
-If this gets out of sync, problems are not long in coming.
-Where they become noticeable most quickly is in the digestive system.
+If this rhythm gets out of sync, problems soon arise.
+They become noticeable most quickly in the digestive system.

 2. REST